GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 6. Re-Install COMMON using the group policy object procedures: [Install Using Group Policy Objects](https://fpki.idmanagement.gov/truststores/microsoft/){:target="_blank"}

 7. Repeat website tests from Step 6.

+8. For no CTL testing and following repeat testing after group policy object distribution, it is possible validation errors continue.

+   8a.
+Re-Install COMMON in the Trusted Root Certification Authorities store using the group policy object procedures.

+   8b.
+Repeat website tests from step 6.

+   8c.
+If testing is successful, repeat website tests from Step 2.
+This confirms that a CTL refresh will not remove a user or enterprise installed version of COMMON.

-8. Once testing is done, return the endpoints to their normal configurations.
+9. Once testing is done, return the endpoints to their normal configurations.
 This step may not be necessary if the endpoint is just for testing:

-9. Windows Key + S to search for "regedit".
+10. Windows Key + S to search for "regedit".
 Right click and "Run as administrator"

-10. Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]
+11. Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]

-11. Delete the new string "RootDirUrl".
+12. Delete the new string "RootDirUrl".

-12. Delete these keys:
+13. Delete these keys:

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate\EncodedCtl]